LinuxCommandLibrary

 /users

-List users in current channel
+List users currently in the room.

-/nick NAME
+/nick name

-Change your nickname
+Change your display name.

 CAVEATS